Kibetfx1/Teddy-xmd-mini-Fronted/README.md

-# REDXBOT ULTRA — Frontend
+# TEDDY-XMD — Frontend

-Ultra-professional dashboard for REDXBOT ULTRA.
+Ultra-professional dashboard for TEDDY-XMD.

 ## Deploy to Vercel (Recommended)